arrowifjn/WGCNA-cmap-cancer/structure.md

 1. GSE14520 dataset was based on the GPL571 and GPL3921 including 22 + 225 HCC tumor sample, 21 + 220 non-tumor sample [checked]
 2. GSE25097 dataset was based on the GPL10687 plaform including 268 HCC tumor sample, 243 adjacent non-tumor sample [checked]

-3. GSE29721 dataset was based on the GPL570 plaform including 10 HCC tumor sample, 10 non-tumor sample [checked] XXX
+~~3.
+GSE29721 dataset was based on the GPL570 plaform including 10 HCC tumor sample, 10 non-tumor sample [checked] XXX~~

-4. GSE62232 dataset was based on the GPL570 plaform including 81 HCC tumor sample, 10 non-tumor sample [checked] XXX
+~~4.
+GSE62232 dataset was based on the GPL570 plaform including 81 HCC tumor sample, 10 non-tumor sample [checked] XXX~~

+5. TCGA data
+6. clinic data

+### Data preparation

+The microarray analyses, RMA method was used for background correction of raw gene expression matrixes, then log2 transformation of expression matrixes. the “affy” R package was utilized for quantile normalization, median polish algorithm summarization

+### Data analysing method:

+1. limma
+2. WGCNA